-- Long-term Employee is assigned as a telecommuter for an unspecified period of time.
-For all practical purposes, the employee is considered a "permanent" telecommuter, although the telecommuting assignment may be terminated due to changes in circumstances.
-Long-term telecommuting is a formal scheduled work location alternative for staff whose job responsibilities may be effectively completed outside the traditional office environment. - Short-term -Employee is assigned as a telecommuter for a specified period of time.
-Some examples of short-term telecommuters include employees assigned as telecommuters on a trial basis to determine suitability for telecommuting, or employees working on tasks/projects that would benefit by working uninterrupted.
-This definition and policy does not include or apply to work "taken home" beyond the 8 hour workday, or other professional activities pursued at home which extend beyond the regular 8 hour workday.
+- Long-term Employee is assigned as a telecommuter for an unspecified period.
+For practical purposes, the employee is considered a "permanent" telecommuter, although the telecommuting assignment may be terminated due to changes in circumstances.
+Long-term telecommuting is a formal scheduled work location alternative for staff whose job responsibilities may be effectively completed outside the traditional office environment. - Short-term Employee is assigned as a telecommuter for a specified period.
+Examples of short-term telecommuters include: - Employees assigned as telecommuters on a trial basis to determine suitability for telecommuting; - Employees working on tasks/projects that would benefit by working uninterrupted; and - Employees needing to work off-site due to circumstances (e.g., adverse weather conditions, family responsibilities; possibility of transmitting virus to coworkers if in office, etc.).

+This definition and policy do not include or apply to work "taken home" beyond the 8-hour workday or other professional activities pursued at home which extend beyond the regular 8-hour workday.